 Geography + Universal Service + Affordable rates for rural areas = More expensive postage.

-The U.S. has cheaper postage because it has less geography, and it is limited in how much it can raise postage rates.
+The U.S. has cheaper postage because it has less geography, more dense, and it is limited in how much it can raise postage rates.

-Other shipping companies can sometimes offer lower rates by removing either the universal service part of the equation, or charging more for delivery to rural areas.
+Shipping companies other than Canada Post can offer lower rates by two methods.
+They can remove either the universal service part of the equation or charge more for delivery to rural areas.
 Fedex for instance will add out-of-delivery area surcharges when delivering to some rural addresses.
 When they do ship to these areas, they often will use Canada Post for final delivery.
 However prices are very much all over the map and depend on the region.
 Geography is still a constraint.

 However, you can save with certain smaller shipping companies, like Chit Chats.
-Chit Chats is able to provide lower fees by concentrating services in urban areas and using USPS to ship the final leg of the journey when delivering to the U.S. This allows us to reduce costs by not servicing nonprofitable areas and leverage the economy of scale that the U.S.’s higher population density provides to the USPS.
+Chit Chats is able to provide lower fees by concentrating services in urban areas and using USPS to ship the final leg of the journey when delivering to the U.S. Essentially this allows clients to use USPS rates in Canada.
+By not servicing nonprofitable areas and leveraging the economy of scale that the U.S.’s higher population density provides to the USPS, we are able to pass savings onto our clients.

 Conclusion

 So why is shipping in Canada so expensive?
-The low density of the country and its immense geography mean that no company can provide rates on a par with the U.S. The only exceptions are niche operators, like Chit Chats.
+Canada’s immense geography and low population density means that no company can provide rates on a par with the U.S. due to missing economies of scale.
+The only exceptions are niche operators, like Chit Chats.

 Start saving with Chit Chats today!